-In discussing about the integration of science and Islam, the terms of curriculum integration, integrated curriculum, integration of science and Islam, and integration of naqal and aqal science are also often appear.
+In discussing about the integration of science and Islam, terms of curriculum integration, integrated the curriculum, science integration of and Islam, and integration of nagal and agal science are also often appear.
 Literally or the meaning they contain, all the terms have different meanings.
 However, everything departs from the same passion and care, namely both social and exact sciences must be constructed on the principles of unity or sharia and or at least not in conflict with the Shari'a.